RobVerduijn/ipa_ad_setup_instructions/README-CentOS8_setup.md

 This will result in a guest vm with 2 SATA cdroms attached.\

 The first has the CentOS-8.2.2004-x86_64-dvd1.iso iso as source.\
-The second has the centos-ksiso as source.
+The second has the centos-ks.iso as source.

 Start guest vm
 --------------